 The development of a Local Food System is the process through which better nutritional health is achieved at the local level.
 It is a process used by the F4F programme and supported by the planned participative interventions involving the multiple stakeholders.
 These intervention are subject to recurrent basic stages (Evaluation, planning, funding, implementation and monitoring).
 They are adapted to provide support and strategic assistance to the implementation of projects.

 The purpose of the evaluation is to map the situation and the local food system as well as determining required investments and the existing or necessary funding mechanisms needed to strengthen the local or regional food system.
 This evaluation requires to get a snapshot of the stakeholders based on opportunities, challenges, constraints and the capacities of the public and the private sector and also of the local farmers and civil society to support the proposed investments.
 The missing links and the necessary investments to strengthen the four pillars of food and nutritional security will be identified.
 A set of catalytic investments is identified and the stakeholders are held accountable.

-The general overview of the planning process of the F4F program, independently from the institutional context, includes the following steps:
+The general overview of the planning process of the F4F programme, independently from the institutional context, includes the following steps:

-Additional evaluation of the scope of the proposed interventions (ex: specific areas and household profiles, etc.);
+- Additional evaluation of the scope of the proposed interventions (example: specific areas and household profiles, etc.);

-The UNCDF investment mandate offers an important flexibility and provides with a wide variety of Financial instruments as well as proven arrangements in matters of the management of public finance.
-See the Financial Tools section for more informations.
+UNCDF's investment mandate offers an important flexibility and provides a wide variety of financial instruments, as well as proven arrangements in matters of the management of public finance.
+See the Financial Tools section for more information.

 Strengthening the efficiency of monitoring and evaluation requires the designing of systems and tools adapted to the needs and long-term capacities of the local stake-holders.
-The tools developed by the program are integrated in the practices put in place by the local stake-holders and depart from the approaches of certain donators.
+The tools developed by the programme are integrated in the practices put in place by the local stakeholders and depart from the approaches of certain donators.